-What is interesting moreover, is the chance presence of the rainbow along with with the trinitarian imagery of the three hands in this video, both of which suggests a celestial activity that transcends the offline and the mundane.
+What I also found fascinating was the chance presence of the rainbow along with with the trinitarian imagery of the three hands in this video, both of which evokes an image of celestial activity that transcends the offline and the mundane.

 UNDERNEATH THE MASK